Cecil Funk Special

 Steve Skipton, Driver - Dave McQuinn, Mechanic

-Part of the Rosen-Novak Collection in Omaha, NE. untill 1980
+Became Part of the Rosen-Novak Collection in Omaha, NE. untill mid '80's

-Purchased by Jim Sorenson (Omaha area Stock Car Racer) in about 1980
+Sold by Rosen-Novak Collection to Jim Sorenson (Omaha area Stock Car Racer) in mid '80's

-Purchased by Jim's son (and pit crew) Brent Sorenson in 1995
+Sold by Jim Sorenson to his son (and pit crew) Brent Sorenson in 1995

 Purchased by Bill Bottorff in 2001